 - The forced date is an entirely innocent attempt by one party (with terrible social skills) to relate to someone he loves.
-In this case, the guy (and it is usually a guy doing the tying up) probably won't be able to put together what's wrong with that situation.
+In this case, the offending party (and it is usually a guy doing the tying up) probably won't be able to put together what's wrong with that situation.

 - The abductor turns violent if confronted, though may not harm his victim even if she attacks him.

 - Conversely, the date may presage bad things for the tied-up partner, either death or rape (maybe repeatedly).

 - The date is simply a chance to toy with a mortal enemy.

 - The victim's friends are racing to find her, and will teach the guy a violent lesson... even if the abductor genuinely means no harm, and a good sit down and chat (preferably with a good psychologist) would be far more effective in the long run.

 Compare No, Mr. Bond, I Expect You to Dine for when a captor treats his victim in a more platonic manner.
 Contrast Dinner and a Breakup, where one partner doesn't want to be there for other reasons.
 Not to be confused with Shotgun Wedding.
 Compare Sexual Extortion, where a character demands Sex for Services.
 Since the victim is being held captive, it is likely, but not mandatory, that this could result in a Bad Date between them and their captor.

 Note: The victim doesn't need to be tied up, but must be held captive.

 - Inu × Boku SS: Kagerou pulls this off with Ririchiyo twice in the anime, though both are Played for Laughs.